oconnor663/jacko.io/posts/snooze.md

 }
 ```

-This loop is trying to to run `future1` until it's finished, while waking up
+This loop is trying to to run `future1` until it's finished, and meanwhile it's
-every so often to do some background work.
-The `select!` macro polls its
+waking up every so often to do some background work.
+The `select!` macro polls
-arguments until one of them is ready,[^output] then it drops both of them and
+both of its arguments until one of them is ready, then it drops them both and
-runs the `=>` body of the winner.
-However, because `future1` needs to stay
+runs the `=>` body of the winner.[^output] We don't want `future1` to get
-alive for the whole loop, this `select!` is polling it _by reference_, and
-dropping that reference has no effect.
-Instead we snooze `future1` during the
+dropped in each iteration of the loop, which wouldn't make sense and also
+wouldn't compile, so we select on it _by reference_.
+But that only keeps
+`future1` alive; it doesn't mean that `select!` keeps polling it.
+Our intent is
+to poll it again in the next loop iteration, but we're accidentally snoozing it
-background work, which happens to include another call to `foo`, so we're
+during our background work, which happens to include another call to `foo`, so
-deadlocked again.
+we're deadlocked again.

 [`Sleep`]: https://docs.rs/tokio/latest/tokio/time/struct.Sleep.html

-[^output]: If we cared about these futures' outputs, we could capture them with
+[^output]: If the winner had useful output, we could capture it with a variable
-    a variable name (or in general any "pattern") to the left of the `=` sign.
+    name (or in general any "pattern") to the left of the `=` sign.
+But both
-    But these futures both output `()`, so we use `_` to ignore/drop those, the
+    outputs here are `()`, and we use `_` to ignore them.
+This is the same way
-    same way `_` works in assignments, function arguments, and `match` arms.
+    `_` works in assignments, function arguments, and `match` arms.

 We can also provoke this deadlock by selecting on a [stream]: